whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

   1. Change a field in the metadata (title, description, etc)
   1. Switch to User A
   1. Confirm that the changes made to the Tale persisted

+* [ ] Case 3: Edit sync modal
+  1. Login as User A and User B in separate browser sessions
+  1. As User B, select "Shared with me"
+  1. As User A, share a tale with User B; as User B confirm the tale appears
+  1. As User B, select "View" on the shared tale
+  1. As User A and B edit the tale metadata
+  1. As User A change title, author, category, description; save changes
+  1. As User B confirm Tale edited modal, select Yes, confirm updates to metadata

 ## Publishing tests